Photo Ragnhild Aarnes Holager

 ABOUT

-Miriam Miranda Martins Hlavatý is a Timani teacher, bodyworker, somatic coach, lecturer, pianist and curator of music.
-She grew up in Bærum, Norway and, in addition to an intermediate subject in classical archaeology, holds a bachelor in performance and a Masters in applied music theory from The Norwegian Academy of Music.
+My name is Miriam Miranda Martins Hlavatý and I work as a Timani teacher, musicians health-practitioner, MER-practitioner and bodyworker, lecturer, pianist and curator of music.
+I grew up in Bærum, Norway with a Norwegian mother and Czech father and, in addition to an intermediate subject in classical archaeology, I hold a bachelor in performance and a Masters in applied music theory from The Norwegian Academy of Music.

-Miriam is a certified Timani teacher and works as an institute teacher at the Musician´s Health and Movement Institute in Oslo.
-She is also a certified Restorative Exercise specialist of Nutritious Movement™
+I work as an institute teacher at the Musician´s Health and Movement Institute in Oslo at the 3-year online certification in Timani and I am also a certified Restorative Exercise specialist of Nutritious Movement™ in addition to being a certified bodyworker in Myofascial Energetic Release (MER).

 photo: Ragnhild Aarnes Holager